WildCodeSchool/workshop-js-deployOnVercel/README.md

 One common issue is that refreshing the page or navigating directly to a URL within the application can result in a 404 error.
 This is because Vercel doesn’t know how to handle client-side routing by default, and the server returns a 404 error instead of serving the index.html file that React Router needs to handle the request.

-To fix this issue, you can set up rewrite rules in the `vercel.json` file in the root of your react app (`/client`) to redirect all requests to the index.html file :
+To fix this issue, you can set up rewrite rules creating the `vercel.json` file in the root of your react app (`/client`) to redirect all requests to the index.html file :

 ```json
 {